-As I've stated before, like it or not, the workplace is changing.
-As millennials continue to place value on experiences and express a need for work/life balance, we will see more of the disappearance of the traditional 9-to-5 office setting.
-Instead, you will see many instances where employees are given the option to work from home or remotely.
+Like it or not, the workplace is changing.
+As people continue to place value on experiences and express a need for more of a work-life balance, we will see more of a disappearance of the traditional 9-to-5 office setting.
+Instead, you'll see many instances where employees are given the option to work remotely.
 You'll also see that many will opt for not working with just one company, but instead working with multiple companies in what everyone is calling the gig economy.
 This new way of working can be a gift and a curse because, on one hand, you have freedom and are not stuck to an office.
 On the other hand, this newfound freedom may decrease your productivity.
 So how do you stay focused while working remotely?
 The following are my top five tips:

 1. Show Gratitude

 Oddly enough, the work environment puts you in the mood to work.
 Because of the structure and design, most people don't have to convince themselves to start their work once they're in the office.
 When working remotely, it may be a little more difficult to set the right mood, especially if you'd rather be doing something else.
 Make sure that you're not in the "I wish I didn't have to work" mindset.
 Start the day by showing gratitude in general for waking up, for your health, and for your ability to bring in an income.
 Exercise if you can, build up your endorphins, have a hearty breakfast, quiet your mind, meditate, or pray.
 Getting you into the attitude of gratitude helps alleviate the risk of being unmotivated and uninspired.

 2. Set and Stick to a Schedule